Durgesh2601/multi-workspace-taskboard/README.md

 - **Mock API over MSW/json-server** — keeps the project zero-config and self-contained.
 The async function signatures mirror real API calls, so swapping to a real backend would only touch the `api/` layer.
 - **Client-side session expiry** — acceptable because auth is mocked.
 A real integration would validate tokens server-side.
 - **Single CSS file** — chosen for speed and simplicity.
 CSS modules or a utility framework (Tailwind) would be the next step at scale.
 - **No test files** — given the 1–2 day scope, I prioritized feature completeness and code quality over test coverage.
-If time permitted, I would add integration tests for the drag-and-drop flow and form validation using Vitest + Testing Library.
 - **Drag-and-drop limited to tasks** — column reordering was not required by the spec.

 ## Tech stack